imsb-uke/DISSECT/README.md

 ## Tutorials
 Interactive tutorials including required data are available as part of this repository at [Tutorials](https://github.com/imsb-uke/DISSECT/tree/main/tutorials).
-1. expanded_tutorial.ipynb: Step by step deconvolution of a bulk RNAseq data
+1. expanded_tutorial.ipynb: Step by step deconvolution
 2. minimal_tutorial.ipynb: Complete deconvolution from a single configuration file using minimal steps of code

 To get answers quickly for a problem or feature request, please open an issue.